hm-lang/core/proposals/README.md

 Variables are named using `UpperCamelCase` identifiers.
-The `:` symbol is used to declare deeply constant, non-reassignable variables, and `;` is used to declare mutable, reassignable variables.
+The `:` symbol is used to declare deeply constant, non-reassignable variables, and `;` is used to declare writeable, reassignable variables.
 Note when passed in as arguments to a function, `:` has a slightly different meaning; a variable with `:` is readonly and not necessarily deeply constant.
 That will be discussed more later.